-Prover Density Pressure Setup via the Random Access Method: To access these settings, in the Program Mode press [Prove] [Density] [Press] [Enter].

-NOTE: Not valid when an RTD Probe is specified.
+Inlet Outlet

-Inlet Outlet Low Alarm Limit Enter the pressure below which the prover densitometer low alarm activates.
+Low Alarm Limit

+Enter the pressure below which the prover densitometer low alarm activates.
 Transducer values approximately 5% below this entry activate the transducer fail low alarm.

-High Alarm Limit Enter the pressure above which the prover densitometer high alarm activates.
-Transducer values approximately 10% above this entry activate the transducer fail high alarm. {L2} Override Enter the pressure value that is substituted for the live transducer value, depending on the override code.
-An '' displayed along side of the value indicates that the override value is substituted. {L2} Override Code Enter the Override Code strategy: 0 = Never use override code 1 = Always use override code 2 = Use override code on transmitter failure 3 = On transmitter failures use last hour's average {L1} at 4mA Enter the pressure engineering units that the transducer outputs at 4mA or 1volt, or lower range limit (LRV) of Honeywell Smart Transmitters. {L1} at 20mA Enter the pressure engineering units that the transducer outputs at 20mA or 5volts, or upper range limit (URV) of Honeywell Smart Transmitters. {L1} Damping Code This entry only applies to Honeywell digital transmitters connected to an H Type combo module.
+Enter the pressure above which the prover densitometer high alarm activates.
+Transducer values approximately 10% above this entry activate the transducer fail high alarm.

+Enter the pressure value that is substituted for the live transducer value, depending on the override code.
+An '' displayed along side of the value indicates that the override value is substituted.

+- 0 = Never use override code - 1 = Always use override code - 2 = Use override code on transmitter failure - 3 = On transmitter failures use last hour's average

+Enter the pressure engineering units that the transducer outputs at 4mA or 1volt, or lower range limit (LRV) of Honeywell Smart Transmitters.

+Enter the pressure engineering units that the transducer outputs at 20mA or 5volts, or upper range limit (URV) of Honeywell Smart Transmitters.

+This entry only applies to Honeywell digital transmitters connected to an H Type combo module.
 The process variable (i.e., pressure) is filtered by the transmitter before being sent to the flow computer.
 The time constant used depends on this entry.

-For Pressure Transmitters, enter the selected Damping Code:
+5 = 2 seconds

+- 0 = 0 seconds

-1 = 0.16 seconds
+- 1 = 0.16 seconds 6 = 4 seconds

-2 = 0.32 seconds
+- 2 = 0.32 seconds 7 = 8 seconds

-3 = 0.48 seconds
+- 3 = 0.48 seconds 8 = 16 seconds

+- 4 = 1 seconds 9 = 32 seconds

+Flow Computer Configuration via the Menu Selection Method - It is best to use this method when programming an application for the first time as every possible option and variable will be prompted.
+Once a computer is in operation and you become familiar with the application you can decide to use the faster Random Access Method described below.

+Once you have finished entering data in a setup submenu, press the [Prog] key to return to the 'Select Group Entry' screen.